 Jennifer Howells, director of finance, strategy and transformation

 Jennifer joined us in 2020 and is our chief financial officer.
-She is responsible for our strategy, transformation programme, and corporate services including finance, human resources, corporate governance and estates and facilities.
+She is responsible for our strategy, transformation programme, and corporate services including finance, procurement, and corporate governance.

 Jennifer worked for over 16 years within health systems, including as a regional director for NHS England and Improvement and as a chief executive and finance director for several commissioning and provider trusts.
 Before joining the NHS, Jennifer worked for a number of years in business advisory roles.
 She specialised in mergers and acquisitions in the UK, Europe and USA, including advising life science companies.